TanzHasan/Learning/Language-Improvement/CPP/BeginnerOOP.md

 }
 ```

-This shows how to create 4 basic functions (constructor, copy, assignment, destructor) and running it will show how each of them of them are used.
+This shows how to create 4 basic functions (constructor, copy, assignment, destructor), and running it will show how each of them of them are used.
 The destructor will be particularly important for preventing memory leaks, but that's not important for now.
-In addition there is a public method we can use to do something with the class.
+In addition, there is a public method we can use to do something with the class.

 Let's say I want an object that inherits from this Basic class.
 The way to do that would be the following: